m3rcer/m3rcer.github.io/_posts/redteaming/Paces_Review/2022-08-14-Paces_Review.md

 ## What's Next

-I will be delving further into Malware Development, AV Evasion via courses from `sektor7`.
-Also, I plan to learn/research Azure Active Directory and various other cloud Active Directory Services in the near future.
+I will be delving further into Malware Development, AV Evasion via research/courses from `sektor7`.
+Also, I plan to research Azure Active Directory and various other cloud Active Directory Services in the near future.

 -------------------------------------------------------